dengxianga/CUDA-Based-Fast-and-Accurate-Image-Feature-Matching-for-Large-Scale-Dataset/README.md

 * From the above testing results: 1. as the number of hash bits (sparsity) increases, the GPU speed up faster.
-This makes sense because as the number of candidates being reduced per bucket, the computational load on the GPU side is reduced in comparison to the CPU performance.
+This makes sense because as the number of candidates being reduced per bucket, the computational load on the GPU side is reduced relatively faster to the CPU performance. (in other words, the GPU has more disadvantage in the latency of compuation) Altough both approaches are becoming faster.
 (Each thread computes its own feature matching for each individual query hash code)
 One the other hand, we need to look at the precision performance.
 Altough it doesn't shows a pattern that the precision (represented by number of matches) is becoming reduced as the sparsity increases, we can observed a decreased performance in the improved precision algorithm.
 One underlying reasoning is because as the data structure become more and more sparse, the potential of successfuly finding the truc match is being reduced.